craigsapp/ratioscore/doc/filters/index.md

 ---

 Basic manipulations of Ratioscores can be embedded as filtering commands within the score.
-Filters are give on lines starting with `!!!filter:` and then the actual filter.
+Filters are given on lines starting with `!!!filter:` and then the actual filter.